 Tree-hugger goes running

-I live pretty close to a protected natural area, Riverside State Park.
-Yesterday I went running there because it was sunny, warm, and nature beckoned me, and I like it when that happens.
+I live pretty close to Riverside State Park, and yesterday I went running there because it was sunny, warm, and nature beckoned me.
+I like it when that happens.

 Riverside st park bridgeOne of the first things I did was give a hug to an old friend.
 We go back a long way.

 Rivr. park tree hugMy family used to camp here when I was a kid, even though we lived only twenty minutes away.
-It was during one of those camping trips that I threw a rock at a robin and killed it.
+During one of those camping trips, I threw a rock at a robin and killed it.
 As I gave it a post-mortem inspection, I didn’t feel so good about what I did.
 I often threw rocks at birds, but after that I stopped.

 I ran around on the trails, but the photo below that I took didn’t turn out so good.
 The fault is the camera’s, not the camera operator.